-It is sensible to have spares and spare parts on hand, especially for essentials.
-There are a number of reasons why you might consider acquiring those spares sooner, rather than later.
+It’s sensible to have spares and spare parts on hand, especially for what may be considered ‘essentials’.
+There are a number of reasons why you might consider acquiring spare parts – sooner, rather than later.
 A few thoughts…

 There’s another reason to acquire spare parts.
 Convenience.
 Things will break at the least opportune times.
 If you anticipated the problem well beforehand and purchased that part, well, you’ve saved the hassle of scrambling to get it (assuming they still make the part you need!).

-With that said, there are certain things, products, appliances, machines, vehicles, tools, firearms, lawn tractors/mowers, chain saws, whatever (the list could become quite long!)…that may eventually require a replacement “this” or “that”.
+Look around.
+There are certain things, products, appliances, kitchen fundamentals, filters, machines, vehicles, tools, firearms, lawn tractors/mowers, farm/garden equipment, chain saws, plumbing systems, electrical systems, hardware, HVAC systems, laundry, whatever (the list could become quite long!)…that may eventually require a replacement “this” or “that”.
 Spares and spare parts.

 From your own experience with the products you’ve owned — you know what those parts are (the one’s that tend to break, wear out, or need replacement).

 Look at your essential systems first.
 Examine each one.
 What makes it ‘tick’… Research what may commonly break or need replacement.
 Then acquire it.

 Systematically go through your house, your shop/garage, and outdoor area.
 First consider what you might value as essentials.
 Determine if there any practical spare parts or spares to have on hand for these.
 Look around.
 Look at what you have.
 Maybe room by room.
 Is there anything that stands out whereby you might think about getting a spare (or spare part within that may tend to wear out or break)?